Dhanajeyan-1/Task_manager-/README.md

 ## Features

 - Add new tasks with title, description, deadline, and priority
-- View all the tasks you've added
+- View all the tasks you've added(All task in single view )
 - Update existing tasks
 - Delete tasks you no longer need
-- Mark tasks as completed
+- Mark tasks as completed(After completion )
-- Saves everything automatically, even if you close and reopen the program
+- Saves everything automatically, even if you close and reopen the program ,dont need to save any task  just go inside select the options and set  or close it will autmatically save it

 ---